KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

-# Minikube Internals - Advanced topic
+# Minikube Internals - Fedora Linux - Advanced topic

 Minikube is a simple single-node kubernetes cluster, which installs easily on your work computer - as a small virtual machine.
 It is open-source, and is free of cost.
 It is especially useful, when you want to learn / work with Kubernetes, but can't afford to run even a small Kubernetes cluster in a cloud environment, such as GCP, etc.